Tanz0rz/haxe-fmod/MIGRATION.md

 | `FlxFmod.stopMusicAndSwitchState(state)` | `haxefmod.flixel.FmodFlxUtilities.TransitionToStateAndStopMusic(state)` |
 | Hand-rolled sound tray / volume wiring | Covered by `FmodFlxSetup.init()` |

 `FmodFlxSetup.init()` does everything the old `Init()` did.
-It initializes FMOD, installs the per-frame update plugin, routes `FlxG.sound` volume to the FMOD master bus, and silences the sound tray beep.
+It initializes FMOD and hooks the per-frame update through `FmodFlxUpdater`.
+It routes `FlxG.sound` volume to the FMOD master bus and silences the sound tray beep.
 It also routes mute to the master bus mute flag, which flixel-fmod never did.
 It requires flixel 5.9.0 or newer.
 It is safe to combine with an earlier `FmodManager.Initialize()` call.
 An HTML5 preloader is one example.
 Initialization is guarded and the second call is a no-op.

 ### Master volume aliases